meirim-org/meirim/README.md

 ## Testing

 Tests require all prerequisites to be fulfilled and a database instance to be available at port 33060 on localhost.
-The odd port is for preventing people from running the tests on development databases accidentally (and can be hanged by editing [test/hooks.js](test/hooks.js)).
+The odd port is for preventing people from running the tests on development databases accidentally (and can be changed by editing [test/hooks.js](test/hooks.js)).

 To set up a test database (user, database and migrations) the docker compose file under the docker folder can be used: